Operation Crossbow: Resumption

 Crossbow bombing resumed after the first V-2 attack and included a large 17 September raid on Dutch targets suspected as bases for Heinkel He 111s, which were air-launching V-1s.
 Modified V-1s (865 total) were air-launched from 16 September 1944, to 14 January 1945.
 The British had initially considered that an earlier 18–21 July 1944 effort of 50 air-launched V-1s had been ground-launched from the Low Countries, particularly near Ostend.
 In addition to air-launched V-1s, launches were from ramps built in the province of South Holland, the Netherlands in 1945.

 Allied reconnaissance detected two sites at Vlaardingen and Ypenburg, and along with a third at Delft, they launched 274 V-1s at London from 3–29 March.
-Only 125 reached the British defences, and only thirteen of those reached the target area.
+Only 125 reached the British defences, and only 13 of those reached the target area.
 Three additional sites directed their fire on Antwerp.
-After using medium bombers against V-2 launch site in the Haagse Bos on 3 March, the RAF attacked the Holland V-1 sites with two squadrons.
+After using medium bombers against V-2 launch site in the Haagse Bos on 3 March, the RAF attacked the V-1 sites in the Netherlands with two squadrons.
 An RAF Fighter Command unit used Spitfires against Ypenburg on 20 and 23 March, while a RAF Second Tactical Air Force unit used Hawker Typhoons against Vlaardingen on 23 March.
-Counterattacks on Holland's V-1 and V-2 sites ended on 3 April, and all Crossbow countermeasures ended on 2 May with the end of World War II in Europe.
+Counterattacks on V-1 and V-2 sites in the Netherlands ended on 3 April, and all Crossbow countermeasures ended on 2 May with the end of World War II in Europe.

 A Spitfire tipping the wing of a V-1 to disrupt the missile's automatic pilot.